george-m8/zerotosixtycreative_tailbliss/README.md

 - Change image shortcodes to srcset shortcode: `{{< imgc src="img-name.jpg" alt="Place alt text here." >}}`
 - Create some sort of lightbox effect for images in posts
 - Create contact page using similar styling to home page
+- Add a filler item within post listings that will have a CTA like "Get in touch" to take up last space

 ## Posts/Pages